Warts, also known as common warts, are small bumps on your skin that are caused by a virus. They’re most common in children and young adults.

-- Once every three to six days, remove the duct tape and rub the wart with an emery board or pumice stone.
+- Once every 3 to 5 days, remove the duct tape and rub the wart with an emery board or pumice stone.
 You may also consider soaking the wart in warm water while it’s exposed.

 - Replace the duct tape with a new piece after 10 to 12 hours of air exposure.

 This process is called “duct tape occlusion,” and it should remove the wart, layer by layer.
 It may take several weeks for this method to fully get rid of a wart.

 Some doctors recommend using salicylic acid as an over-the-counter topical treatment for warts.
 You can find a wart removal treatment that contains salicylic acid at nearly any drugstore.
 Using a treatment like this in addition to duct tape could help your wart go away faster.

 Warts are a virus within the body.
 They can reoccur.

 Unlike other treatments, duct tape doesn’t seek to treat the underlying virus that causes the wart or to identify the “root” of the wart.
 Instead, covering a wart with duct tape prevents the virus from spreading further by stopping the wart from contacting other parts of your skin.

 - a strong, stretchy layer that resembles a fabric

 - an adhesive chemical layer